michami/SurvivalSoloRPG/additional_dice_notes.md

 | 5    | "I'd love to.
 I actually have some skills you might find useful."                          |
 | 6    | "I sure would!
 My husband and I have been talking about leveling up."                      |

-### Story example: (Summarized) [single die value] [2x double dice value]

-I enter a tavern.
-There are [2] two people here.
-Person one is [1][2] a human female who is [1] friendly to me.
-Does she want to go on an adventure with me?
-[2x3] Maybe, but [2] she's married and needs to talk to her husband.
-Would he want to go with us?
-[2x4 +2 = 6] Yes!
-He's a skilled adventurer and has been talking about going on an adventure again.
-We should go ask him to join.
-As we walk, I ask her what her fighting style is, and she's a [0] bard.
-Helping indirectly in battle with supporting songs.
-(Healing, STR boost, DEX boost)

-We approach her house.
-The environment is [2x1] very poor.
-The door is off the hinges and there's a mess.
-We search the house and find [1] a note written by a friend.
-He was here earlier and headed off to follow the trail.
-He'll meet the wife at the edge of the woods, North of here.
-We travel there and meet him.

-We follow a trail to a clearing and see [3] three lookouts.
-The first one is [2x0] resting against a tree, rolling a smoke.
-We easily dispatch him. (no conflict) The second lookout is [2x4] keeping an eye on the area. (roll for sneaking around / battle, etc.)

-... after dispatching the lookouts and guards ...

-When the husband sees his wife, he acts [3] aggressive, attacking the team. (roll for battle, knocking him out) We find he has magical symbols on him, some kind of curse, that seem to alter his mind somehow.
-Since the wife is a bard, she rolls to remove the magic using a song.
-Afterwards, whether or not she succeeds, we go on an adventure to find the person responsible along with the friend and the husband if she succeeded in removing the curse.

-### Roll on observations and conversations:

-You roll to find out answers that your character asks as well as their observation of the world around them.
-If you ask someone, "Did you kill that man over there?" and you roll a 0, they may have still killed the man, but are lying about it.
-You don't roll to find the truth about the world, only what your character can see of it.

-### Modifiers:

-Often, when telling a story, you will want to add a modifier to skew the results.
-For example, if you ask someone to join you and you roll a 6, showing that they are thrilled to join, then you ask if their friends would want to join too, you may want to add a +2 to the roll, since it's almost certain that they would want to, but their enthusiasm to join may vary.

 ### Difficulties: